ocfox/vaultix/doc/flake-module.md

 + type: `list of string`

-Recipients used for backup.
-Any of identity of them will able to decrypt all secrets, like the `identity`.
+Age recipients that used as backup keys.
+Any of them can decrypt all secrets, just like the identity, making them equally critical as [identity](#identity).

+This option only takes effect after you finish [editing](/nix-apps.html#edit) the secret file.
+In other words, changes to this value will not dynamically propagate to existing secrets.
+A single-line command to update all secrets globally with this option is currently unsupported

 ### cache

 **String** of path that **relative** to flake root, used for storing host public key re-encrypted secrets.
 It's default `./secrets/cache`.

+This directory expecting already added to git while deploying.

 ---